nefarious-kitsune/aow-event-proposal/elements/index.md

 -----

-# Time Control, Summoning, Revival
+# Time Travel, Summoning, Revival

-**Time** is an element that can be manipulated by the Human domain.
+**Time Travel** is an element that can be manipulated by the Human domain.

 **Summoning** is an element that is controlled by the Divine and Chaos domains.
 Examples: Dracula (bats), Athena (spears).